-Every September we challenge work commuters across Portland to get out of their cars and get on their bikes.
-We run a month long friendly competiion between workplaces in the tri-county area to see who can get the greatest percentage of employees to log the most miles on their bike.
-At the end we tally the results, give out awards in different categories of company size and sector, and celebrate everyone’s hardwork and commitment for that month.
+In 2016 we gave the Challenge a new name and moved it to May!
+We challenge everyone across Oregon to get out of their cars and on their bikes to see who can #bikemore.
+We run a month-long friendly competition between teams to see who can get the greatest percentage of teammates to log the most miles on their bike.
+At the end we tally the results, give out awards in different categories, and celebrate everyone’s hard work and commitment for that month.

 The national percentage of kids biking or walking to school has declined since the 1970s, but in Portland, that number has risen from 28% in 2006 to 42% in 2012.
 The Walk + Bike Challenge is a friendly competition aimed at encouraging families to walk and bike.